11doris/11doris.github.io/jazztunes/index.md

 ---
-title: "Jazz Maestro"
+title: "Jazz Tunes Tool"
 ---

-## Jazz Maestro - Which Jazz Tune Should I Learn Next?
+## Which Jazz Tune Should I Learn Next?

 There is not yet a lot to see for this project - see the [Disposition](disposition.md) here.